-Australia has an almighty collection of national parks in its keeping, and a rich diversity of landscapes abound: funky formations, towering gorges, epic waterfalls, abundant wildlife, and so much more.
+Australia has an almighty collection of national parks, and a rich diversity of landscapes abound.

-Even better, plenty of BIG4 parks are nearby or within day-trip distance of these national parks, ensuring you can go exploring by day and have all the creature comforts of our great accommodation by night.
+Even better, plenty of BIG4 parks are near or within day-trip distance of these treasure-filled areas.

-Must do: A guided tour of Trial Bay Gaol bursts with tantalising tales.
+Must do: A tour of Trial Bay Gaol bursts with tantalising tales.

 Where is it?
-Less than 5km from South West Rocks in the North Coast region.
+Less than 5km from South West Rocks in the North Coast NSW region.

 Among Australia’s most popular tourist attractions, the Blue Mountains bursts with beauty.
 World Heritage listed, it’s rich in Aboriginal culture and home to spell-binding rock formations, waterfalls, a gorge, and forests that seem to stretch forever.
 Walking and biking tracks abound, often leading to lookouts, while various adrenaline-packed activities create even more appeal.